JoyIbe/Walmart-Sales-Analysis-with-SQL-and-PowerBI/README.md

 19. What is the most common customer segment?
 20. Which customer buys the most?
 21. What is the age of most of the customers?

+## Analysis Findings
+1. There was a significant jump in sales in 2015 with a total of  $14.92M with an 8.24% increase from the previous year.
+2. Revenue reached $6.60bn, a significant 37.88% growth year-over-year.
+3. Walmart operates on a high-volume, low-margin business model.
+This means they aim to sell a large quantity of goods at lower prices, which attracts a huge number of customers.
+Even with such thin margins, the sheer volume of sales can lead to substantial overall profits.
+According to this dataset, the total profit margin decreased by 35.0% compared to the previous year, reaching 2.31%.
+4. The gross profit remained strong at $6.58bn, a 35.8% increase year-over-year.
+5. Corporate and Home Office segments contribute the most to total sales quantity.
+6. The 50-59 age group shows the largest customer segment with 35.46% followed by 40-49 at 35.35%.
+7. Technology is the top-performing category in terms of sales, profit and revenue.
+8. California has the highest sales, followed by Texas and New York.
+However, Alabama remits the highest revenue with over 664M followed by Newyork at 627M and  California at 535M.
+9. Sales fluctuate throughout the year with peak in December.
+10. Customers most preferred shipping mode is regular air accounting for 74.56% of shipments.
+11. Central region has the highest sales and revenue, followed by West and East.
+12. High-priority orders constitute the largest portion of orders, followed by Medium and Not Specified.

+## Dashboard

+## Recommendation
+1. Develop targeted marketing strategies for best performing region and states to further capitalize on its strong performance and boost sales in low performing areas.
+2. Consider expanding into new markets or region with high growth potential.
+3. To improve profit margin in the coming year, consider analyzing the factors contributing to the decline in profit margin.
+4. Analyze the competitive landscape in targeted markets and develop appropriate strategies.
+5. Prioritize customer satisfaction by providing excellent customer service and addressing customer concerns promptly.
+6. Continuously optimize the supply chain to ensure efficient product delivery and reduce costs.
+7. Invest in e-commerce initiatives to capture the growing online market.

 ## Code:
 For the rest of the query, check the [walmart.sql](https://github.com/JoyIbe/Walamart-Sales-Analysis/blob/main/walmart.sql)